dada tbd/docs

 An instrument you can truly make your own.

 Most electronic instruments are closed boxes — you get the sounds the manufacturer chose, and that's it.
 TBD is different.
-The DSP engine, firmware, and plugin system are fully open source (GPL/LGPL).
+The DSP engine, firmware, and plugin system are fully open source (GPL 3.0).
 You can play it out of the box, or dive into the code and shape it into exactly the instrument you need.

 Ready to Play